heatweb/plumbing-controller/README.md

     bash <(curl -sL https://raw.githubusercontent.com/heatweb/plumbing-controller/main/scripts/start.sh)

-After the first run, the setup menu can be started with the foolowing command:
+After the first run, the setup menu can be started with the following command:

     heatweb